divVerent/aaaaxy/README.md

 make run
 ```

+## Editing

+### In a Source Checkout

+Use Tiled on the included `aaaaxy.tiled-project`.
+The map is in
+`assets/maps/level.tmx`.

+If checkpoints were changed, run `make assets-update` to regenerate the
+checkpoint map.

+`make run` will use the modified data.

+### On a Release Binary

+Run the game with `-dump_embedded_assets=/path/to/folder/for/editing`.
+Download the `mappingsupport` pack from the release and extract it to
+that same directory.
+Tell Tiled to use the included \`objecttypes.xml.

+Running the game with
+`-cheat_replace_embedded_assets=/path/to/folder/for/editing` will then
+use the modified data.

+Changing checkpoints is not supported this way.

 ## Mathematical Notes

 This game does not take place in the Euclidean space you're used to -